cosmology-tech/starship/README.md

 Some features that are to be added
 * Default values for each chain, addition of `type` for chains
 * Move scripts directly to configmaps
+* Add support for hermes and go relayers
+* How to perform ingress for local or cluster to get traffic to the system, this will remove the need for any sort of local port forwarding

 ## Improvements
 * Make faster kye initialization, currently most time at startup is taken by adding